Landon Bahl

 Landon Bahl is an American politician.
 He is serving as a member of the North Dakota House of Representatives from the 17th district, alongside Mark Sanford.
 He is a member of the Republican Party.

-A native of Minot, North Dakota, Bahl obtained a bachelor's degree in entrepreneurship and marketing from the University of North Dakota in 2016.
+A native of Minot, North Dakota, Bahl obtained a bachelor's degree in entrepreneurship and marketing from the University of North Dakota in 2016, where he was a member of Delta Tau Delta.